hjkgrp/starter-hugo-research-group/content/home/slider.md

 # Minimum slide height.
 # Specify a height to ensure a consistent height for each slide.
 # CSS hack from Taneda example site
-height: '300px; background-position:center; background-repeat: no-repeat'
+height: '400px; background-position:left; background-repeat: no-repeat'

+spacing:
+  # Customize the section spacing.
+Order is top, right, bottom, left.
+  #padding: ["0px", "0", "0px", "0"]

 item:
   - title: The Group